cstarner/pyenv-pipeline/README.md

   * Earlier version of this plugin relied on using <code>pysh</code> and
   <code>pybat</code> steps to execute code within <code>withPythonEnv</code>
   blocks.
-These steps are no longer necessary, and as such, are no longer provided by the library.
+These steps are no longer necessary.
 To migrate, simply remove the <code>py</code>
-  prefix from any such steps, and the command should work as intended
+  prefix from any such steps, and the command should work as intended.
+The steps are still included, and are copies of the <code>sh</code> and <code>bat</code> steps.
+Eventually, the steps will be removed altogether.

   * Multibranch pipeline builds will occasionally generate very long path names